luiswirth/bsc-thesis/src/matter/exterior.typ

 We therefore only consider strictly increasing multiindices $I in cal(I)^n_k$ and denote their set by
 $cal(I)^n_k = {(i_1,dots,i_k) in NN^k mid(|) 1 <= i_1 < dots.c < i_k <= n}$.
-This is a good convention for supporting arbitrary dimensions.
+This works for arbitrary dimensions.

 The basis also needs to be ordered, such that we can know which coefficient in `self.coeffs` corresponds to which basis.
 A natural choice here is